JuliaDynamics/DynamicalSystems.jl/docs/src/rqa/quantification.md

 maxvert
 RecurrenceAnalysis.entropy
 ```
+---
-Since most of the above functions are fined tuned with keyword arguments, here is a table summarizing them that could be of use
+Since most of the above functions can be fined tuned with keyword arguments, here is a table summarizing them that could be of use:

 | Argument  | Default   | Functions | Description |